Preparing to become a Conservation Warden

 - Honesty, integrity, self-motivation, self-confidence, determination, curiosity and professionalism

-- An ability to self-direct daily work activities in an efficient and accountable manner without close supervision
+- The ability to self-direct daily work activities in an efficient and accountable manner without close supervision

 - Negotiation, listening and problem-solving skills